 (g) The amount of any service charge and if the charge is refundable.

-B. Notwithstanding the provisions of subsection A, paragraph 1, if a premium finance agreement is for a renewal contract, the agreement may be signed by the insured or by an authorized person on behalf of the insured.
-The superintendent may adopt rules identifying persons authorized to sign premium finance agreements on behalf of the insured.
+B. Notwithstanding subsection A, paragraph 1 of this section, if a premium finance agreement is for a renewal contract, the agreement may be signed by the insured or by an authorized person on behalf of the insured.
+The deputy director may adopt rules identifying persons authorized to sign premium finance agreements on behalf of the insured.

 C. The licensee may include additional information regarding computations made in determining the amount to be paid by the insured.

 D. The agent or broker who submits the premium finance agreement to the licensee shall list any managing general agent to whom the submitting agent or broker is required to pay insurance premiums for the policies listed on the premium finance agreement.